zujiancai/zujiancai.github.io/_posts/2021-09-27-finana-project-design.md

     mermaid.initialize({ startOnLoad: true });
 </script>

 1. FetchList job to refresh the stock lists of all US exchanges.
-After getting the stock list from remote, convert it to DataFrame and save it to Azure blob.
+It use FetchListLog to ensure only one job is executed within the scheduled time window.

     <div class="mermaid">
         graph TD